 To get her own dewy dose of color on her apples and cheekbones, my fellow beauty editor (and roomie) Amanda Montell always sings this blush's praises.
 We'd bet Mann would love this sunset-hued tone if she were to give it a whirl.

-However, if you don't like the feeling of your mask suctioning your face (and looking quite scary in the process), we recommend this lesser-known peel from all-natural and organic skincare goddess Tammy Fender.
-After just one use, it made my acne-prone face look and feel as luminously soft as an angelic baby's bum.
+However, if you don't like the feeling of your mask suctioning your face (and looking quite scary in the process), we recommend this daily peel from Dr. Dennis Gross.
+It's gentle enough for daily use.

-It's no secret celebrities go wild for anything from Charlotte Tilbury (she's known for the glow, after all), and we read here that actress Emma Roberts is particularly fond of the brand's signature Magic Cream.
-So much so, she applies it all over her face and body.
+It's no secret celebrities go wild for anything from Charlotte Tilbury (she's known for the glow, after all).
+We read here that actress Emma Roberts is particularly fond of the brand's signature Magic Cream—so much so, she applies it all over her face and body.

 Since damask rose and rose-hip oil are two of the starring ingredients in Roberts's favorite formula from Charlotte Tilbury, we thought we'd keep to the theme with this sensational skincare pick from Sisley-Paris, which plays host to all sorts of luxurious rose extracts and is another top pick from my skin-blessed fellow editor Amanda.

 We've yet to meet someone who doesn't love a good multi-tasking product—especially when it comes to prepping their strands.
 Additionally, we've yet to introduce someone to still under-the-radar brand, Virtue, who isn't instantly impressed.
-This 6-in-1 styler does everything your current stash of pre-styling products does in one fell—and swifter—swoop.
+This six-in-one styler does everything your current stash of pre-styling products does in one fell—and swifter—swoop.
 Plus, it will make you smell like heaven in the process.

 Actress January Jones might have one of the clearest and most perpetually glowing complexions in all of Hollywood.
 Luckily for us, she frequently shares snapshots of all of her favorite skin and haircare picks.
 One of which is this primetime exfoliator from Hungarian skincare brand Omorovicza.